Time Activated Relay 24-Channel 5-Amp SPDT with USB Interface

 - Battery Backup in Case of Power Loss

-Taralist controllers are designed for time-based automation.
-You'll create your schedule using the free Base Station Software, upload it to the board, and once the schedule is stored, the computer is no longer required.
+To configure a Taralist controller, you'll create your schedule in the free Base Station Software and upload it to the board using a USB connection.
+Once the schedule is stored, the Taralist runs independently - no computer required.

 Taralist USB Configuration